neneyhsw/programming/README.md

 This program use different inorder, preorder, and postorder travelsal.
 Users have 5 options, include print travelsal, insert node, delete node, Search node, and leave.
 when the user choose 1 to 4, it will show the tree in terminal.
-This file is implemented by pointer.
+This file is implemented by pointer and linked list.
 The tree figure refer to below:

 reference: https://stackoverflow.com/questions/801740/c-how-to-draw-a-binary-tree-to-the-console